 For more information on what to do with leggy plants, click here.

 If your plant is growing as fast as you can cut it back, there’s the potential to sell the cuttings once they have an inch or more of root on them.
 You probably won’t make enough to retire on, but it could cover your plant hobby expenses.

 If you spend the summer propagating you could rent a table at a local craft fair or farmers market and flog them all.
 There’s been a bit in the news lately about the environmental impact of house plants, so you could market yours as eco-friendly.

 Always an option.

-Whenever I look at house on Right Move now (ahem, all the damn time), I always look at which windows face where, and whether they have a conservatory, and if there’s enough space for a watering station.
+Whenever I look at houses on Right Move now (ahem, all the damn time), I always look at which windows face where, and whether they have a conservatory, and if there’s enough space for a watering station.

 How amazing would it be to have a utility room you could repurpose as a laundry-and-plant-care room?
 I’d get a MASSIVE sink that I could use exclusively for bottom watering, and add a water filter thing onto it so I could use tap water.

 *Runs off to make a Pinterest board on my dream plant house*